ph-x/tetris-lobby/README.md

 # How to start:
 In the project's root directory, run 'vagrant up' to start the virtual machine.
 You may need to download Vagrant and VirtualBox.
 Running 'vagrant up' for the first time may take a few minutes, be patient.
 For more information about vagrant, see [Vagrant Introduction](https://www.vagrantup.com/intro/index.html).

 Service will start at port 8080.
-You can access it with the ip address of localhost either on a same computer, or on other computers if you want.
+You can access it with the ip address of local host either on the host, or on other computers if you want.

 # Note
 Two players are required to start a game.
 You can play by open two DIFFERENT browsers, create several different accounts and join the same game room.
 Two tabs of the same browser do NOT work.